 There are tutorials on how you how to make your first eBook in Kotobee.

 How to make an eBook interactive with BookWidgets?

 You don’t want to simply create a book behind glass: you want to create an interactive eBook with digital exercises that engage your students.
 That’s where BookWidgets comes in!

 With Bookwidgets, you can choose between over 40 interactive exercise templates (widgets) such as quizzes, crossword puzzles, flashcards, timelines, WebQuests and much more.
 BookWidgets offers you the template, and you adapt it with your own content.
 The exercises are generated in minutes, and are very intuitive and interactive for your students.

 Download the widget you created with BookWidgets.
-Then drag and drop it into your iBook, and that’s it!
-When students read your iBook, they can instantly make the BookWidgets exercises you made for them.
+Then drag and drop it into your eBook, and that’s it!
+When students read your eBook, they can instantly make the BookWidgets exercises you made for them.
 They can even submit their work for you to grade it and to give feedback.